ThatAquarel/quake_matrix/README.md

 python model/g_cnn_infer.py
 ```

-5. The totality of lunar seismic frequency domain data is transformed into `64x128` snapshots by **sliding window**.
+5. The totality of lunar seismic frequency domain data is transformed into 64x128 snapshots by sliding window.
 We apply QuakeCNN over each window and save the classification tensor.
-Depending on normalization techniques, the sensitivity of the model can be adjusted by remapping the frequency-domain seismic data into a range different than `[0, 1]`.
-A catalog of detected lunar seismic events is generated, and we visualize spectrogram against probability of quake as a function of time.
-We use threshold of $p_{quake} > 1e-13`$ given by QuakeCNN's softmax classfication output to determine the presence or absence of a quake.
-Modify to adjust model sensitifiy and false-positive rate.
+Depending on normalization techniques, the sensitivity of the model can be adjusted by remapping the frequency-domain seismic data into a range different than [0, 1].
+A catalog of detected lunar seismic events is generated, and we visualize a spectrogram against the probability of a quake as a function of time.
+We use the threshold of pquake>1e−13‘ given by QuakeCNN's softmax classification output to determine the presence or absence of a quake.
+Modify to adjust model sensitivity and false-positive rate.

 ```bash
 python model/h_cnn_apply.py